Greece Moments Greece Moments

 #1 Getting to Astypalea

 Astypalea is located exactly between the Cyclades and the Dodecanese and can be reached either by plane or ferry.
-In summer there are more connections, in winter the frequency is significantly reduced.
-In the high season, flights and ferry tickets should be booked early, as Astypalea is very popular with Greeks who have holidays between the beginning of July and the beginning of September.
+In summer there are more connections, while in winter the frequency is significantly reduced.
+In high season, flights and ferry tickets should be booked early, as Astypalea is very popular with Greeks, who tend to holiday between the beginning of July and the beginning of September.

 astypalea flüge anreise skyexpress